Model selection searches for the neural network architecture with the best generalization properties.

-There are two families of model selection algorithms:
+There are two families of model selection algorithms in machine learning:

-The best generalization is achieved by using a model whose complexity is the most appropriate to produce an adequate fit of the data.
+The best generalization is achieved using a model whose complexity is the most appropriate to produce an adequate data fit.
 In this case, we use a neural network with one input (x), three hidden neurons, and one output (y).

-In this way, underfitting is defined as the effect of a selection error increasing due to a too-simple model.
-Here we have used one hidden neuron.
+In this way, underfitting is the effect of a selection error increasing due to a too-simple model.
+Here, we have used one hidden neuron.

-On the contrary, overfitting is defined as the effect of a selection error increasing due to a very complex model.
+On the contrary, overfitting is the effect of a selection error increasing due to a complex model.
 In this case, we have used 10 hidden neurons.

 The error of a neural network on the training instances of the data set is called the training error.
 Similarly, the error on the selected instances is called the selection error.

-The training error measures the ability of the neural network to fit the data that it sees.
-But the selection error measures the ability of the neural network to generalize to new data.
+The training error measures the ability of the neural network to fit the data it sees.
+However, the selection error measures the ability of the neural network to generalize to new data.

-Neurons selection algorithms are used to find the neural network’s complexity, yielding the best generalization properties.
+Neuron selection algorithms find the neural network’s complexity that yields the best generalization properties.

 Growing neurons